dmd-program/dmd-300-master/project-1.md

 Finding a team that meshes immediately and is good at resolving internal conflict makes for a very productive and gratifying project experience.
 Unfortunately, when this doesn't happen, team dynamics can be counterproductive.
 If you run into any issues with your team members that cannot be resolved, please communicate with them with your instructor so they may step in and help mediate the situation.

-This project will move fast \(it's a sprint remember?\), so try not to spend too long discussing ideas and struggling to make everyone happy.
-Just find an idea and run with it, looking for opportunities to do the type of work you're interested in and thinking about how you can help your teammates.
+This project will move fast \(it's a *sprint*, right?\), so try not to spend too long discussing ideas and struggling to make everyone happy.
+Just find an idea and run with it.
+Think about how you can help your teammates, and look for opportunities to utilize your strengths and interests.

 ## Assessment

-This project is assessed as a team, meaning that **each person in a group will receive the same grade — except for a 10% Peer Grade**, which will be assigned by your group mates and moderated by your instructor.
+This project is assessed as a team, meaning that **each person in a group will receive the same grade** — except for a **10% Participation grade**, which will be determined by input from your partners, your own self-grade, and your instructor.

-A rubric for the Peer Grade will be provided, but essentially this is a way to evaluate if everyone in the group contributed to the best of their ability.
-If a student has clearly not participated equally and not spent the requisite amount of time on the project, the instructor may reduce your overall grade below that of your teammates.
+If a student has clearly not participated equally and not spent the requisite amount of time on the project, the instructor may further reduce your overall grade below that of your teammates.

 Each person's weekly activity reports are graded individually.